 The Wolf and the Seven Kids: A Peek into the History of Fairy Tales

-We all have heard and read fairy tales, some of them are known all over the world, there have been many studies about them and their meanings.
+We all have heard and read many fairy tales.
+Some of them are known all over the world.
+There have been many studies about them and their meanings.

-I can't promise you to show the first fairy tale ever and its history, but I can certainly show an interesting example of a well know fairy tale which can teach us a lot about the genre, the history of a fairy tale and about us.
+In the world where we can look millions of years in the past and weight an atom to 12 decimals it still seems the origins and history of fairy tales are an unsolved mystery.
+I can't promise you to show the first fairy tale ever and its history, but I can certainly show an interesting example of a well-known fairy tale which can teach us a lot about the genre, the history of a fairy tale and about us.

 We all can use some additional knowledge about us, right?

 Really short and basic theory of fairy tales

 There are many theories dealing with fairy tales origins which can be roughly devided in two main groups:

 a) Fairy tales (and their narrative relatives) occurred in different parts of the world at the same time.

 They are similar to each other because the situations their first authors were dealing with were similar.

 b) Fairy tales in different parts of the world are similar to each other because they have common ancestor.

 This 'Fairy tale of fairy tales' is dealing with basic problems of humans and all other fairy tales evolved from this source.